Dogs Trust: Dogs Trust Honours

 In 2008, the charity created Dogs Trust Honours, an annual 'Doggy Pride of Britain Awards' ceremony celebrating the relationship between Human and dog and honouring dogs who have greatly helped their owner, local community or society.

 Hampton Court Flower Show 2016

 To mark the charity's 125th anniversary, a garden entitled "A Dog's Life" was designed by Paul Hervey-Brooks and built by G K Wilson Landscapes was shown at Hampton Court Flower Show 2016.
 It won a gold medal.
 The garden offered a semi-formal and contemporary area for both dogs and people.
 This included dog-friendly features and planting including tunnels and "sniffer tracks".

+A Dog’s Trail

+An art trail called "A Dog's Trail" took place in Spring 2022 across Cardiff, Caerphilly and Porthcawl in Wales.
+The trail featured Snoopy from Peanuts.
+The figures were then auctioned to raise money for Dogs Trust.
+The auction raised over £150,000.